kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 For example, when a user using a web browser navigates to a new HTML document, the request for that HTML is given the default urgency.
 When that HTML document uses a custom font, the request for that custom font SHOULD also be given the default urgency.
-This is because the availablity of the custom font is likely a precondition for the user to use that portion of the HTML document, which is to be rendered by that font.
+This is because the availability of the custom font is likely a precondition for the user to use that portion of the HTML document, which is to be rendered by that font.